-Regardless of whether the individual has taken payments earlier, the RMD rules come into play generally when an individual attains age 701⁄2 [IRC §409(a)(9), §408(a)(6), §408(b)(3)].
-A Roth IRA is not subject to the minimum distribution rules until after the death of the owner of the account (or the spouse of the owner if she elects to treat the Roth IRA as her own) [IRC §408A(c)(5)].
+Regardless of whether the individual has taken payments earlier, the RMD rules come into play generally when an individual attains a certain age.
+Thanks to the SECURE Act, starting in 2020, taxpayers must start taking RMDs at age 72.
+Before 2020, RMDs generally had to start at age $70^{1/2}$ [IRC \$409(a)(9), \$408(a)(6), \$408(b)(3)].
+A Roth IRA is not subject to the minimum distribution rules until after the death of the owner of the account (or the spouse of the owner if she elects to treat the Roth IRA as her own) [IRC \$408A(c)(5)].
+It should also be noted that these rules do not generally apply to 401(k)s, profit-sharing plans, 403(b)s, or other defined contribution plans, if the account owner is still working.
+In the case of a 75-year-old who is still working and has both a 401(k) and a traditional IRA, an RMD would only need to be taken from the traditional IRA.
+He/she could defer the RMD from the 401(k) until April 1st of the year following the retirement year.

-Minimum required distributions must begin no later than April 1 of the year following the year a taxpayer attains age 701⁄2, though they can be made before the end of the year the taxpayer turns age 701⁄2.
-So if a taxpayer turns 701⁄2 on January 1, 2020-or any day in 2020-he must begin RMD no later than April 1, 2021.
-While the first RMD will be for 2020, the taxpayer must take the 2021 distribution before December 31, 2021.
-In short, the taxpayer may end up taking two RMDs in the same tax year and declaring the taxable income for both distributions on his 2021 tax return.
+Minimum required distributions must begin no later than April 1 of the year following the year a taxpayer attains age 72, though they can be made before the end of the year the taxpayer turns age 72.
+So if a taxpayer turns 72 on January 1, 2021-or any day in 2021-he must begin RMD no later than April 1, 2022.
+While the first RMD will be for 2021, the taxpayer must take the 2022 distribution before December 31, 2022.
+In short, the taxpayer may end up taking two RMDs in the same tax year and declaring the taxable income for both distributions on his 2022 tax return.
+The conscientious tax planner will attempt to figure out whether it is best for the client to simply wait and pay the first two RMDs in the same tax year or to take these first two RMDs in different years.